agduan/Songzi/README.md

 # Songzi

-A Chinese song lyrics analyzer.
-Input lyrics and see each word highlighted by HSK level.
+Analyze Chinese text complexity by HSK level.
+Paste any Chinese text to see characters color-coded by difficulty, with pinyin and definitions on hover.

 ## Data